cedelmaier/dragonfruit/gromacs/README.md

 that is used to control how many structures we submit to the server.
 To dump the last frame, you can also do something like the following.

     gmx trjconv -s step7_1.tpr -f traj_continuous_v1_600.xtc -o frame_6000.pdb -boxcenter rect -pbc mol -center -dump 600000

+## DSSP
+This is a way to assign helix-like states to the different things in PDB files and structures.
+It's also super, super finnicky, so this is gonna suck.
+In order to install a version that works on OSX, I found that you can install it via anaconda in it's own environment

+    conda create --name dssp_osx
+    conda activate dssp_osx
+    conda install -c salilab dssp

+This will create the damn thing, as the online versions (hssp, xssp, whatever else) don't seem to work properly.
+You can run this in standalone mode on a single PDB file with somethig like

+    mkdssp -i final_frame.pdb

+And this will generate the records.
+To run through gromacs, you need to run something like

+    gmx do_dssp -s step7_1.tpr -f traj_continuous_v1_1000.xtc -n index.ndx -dt 100000 -o -ssdump -o dssp_out.xpm -a -aa -ta